Experiencing financial difficulties as a result of Coronavirus (COVID-19) – how do I keep my cover in place?

 Should I switch funds?

-The value of many investments has fallen significantly over the last few weeks and there may be further falls as Coronavirus continues to have an effect on the economy.
-When markets fall like this, people may be tempted to switch their money into lower risk funds to protect it.
+When markets are volatile, people may be tempted to switch their money into lower risk funds to protect it.
 This can lead to the investment being sold at loss that might have been avoided if the investment were held for the long term.

 If you sell when the market is down, you will likely suffer a loss in the value of your investments and might miss out on any increases in value in the future if markets recover.